Why the Point Spread Hasn’t Mattered When Betting Bowl Game Underdogs

 But the Teams Are Better and the Spreads Are Smaller … Right?

-You can’t just use winning percentages in this exercise, because there are more 20-plus-point underdogs during the regular season that have little chance of winning outright.
-You rarely see a bowl game spread that high.
+You can’t just use winning percentages in this exercise, because there are often huge underdogs during the regular season that have little chance of winning outright.
+You rarely see a bowl game spread that high because the teams are better and more evenly matched.

-Blindly betting every dog straight-up in a bowl game since 2005 has yielded a 6.8% ROI and +31.4 units.
+Blindly betting every dog straight-up in a bowl game since 2005 has yielded a 4.3% ROI and +24 units, even after a disastrous year for underdogs in 2020.

 Why Does This Happen?